Street Litter

 I don't agree that I committed the offence for which I have received a fixed penalty notice.
 Can I refuse to pay it?

 The penalty notice has been issued to give you an opportunity to avoid prosecution in the Magistrates Court.
-If you do not take up this opportunity then you could be summonsed to appear in Court.
-If you are found guilty of the offence then the Magistrates Court could give you a higher penalty plus you may need to pay additional costs.
+If you do not pay the Fixed Penalty Notice then you could be summonsed to appear in court.
+If you are found guilty of the offence then the Magistrates Court could give you a higher penalty, plus you may need to pay additional costs.

 Shouldn't there be signs up to warn me about the legislation?

-We regularly run advertising campaigns, and place signage in areas of high footfall, to remind people of their responsibilities.
+We regularly run advertising campaigns, and place signage in areas of high footfall to remind people of their responsibilities.
 If warning signs are not present, this does not excuse someone from acting in an anti-social manner.
-If you need to look around for a warning sign before dropping litter etc. then you probably already know that the action is illegal.

 I received a fixed penalty notice for dropping one harmless cigarette butt, surely something so small cannot be considered litter?